rayalan/binary-adages/content/pages/profile-best-environment.md

 # Advocates

 I hate self promotion.
 It seems arrogant and cocky -- my work should speak for itself.
-And every moment spent on communication is one moment that I'm not doing what I do best to create value -- analysis, design, engineering, mentoring, understanding customer needs, etc.
+And every moment spent on this kind of communication is one moment that I'm not doing what I do best to create value -- analysis, design, engineering, mentoring, understanding customer needs, etc.

 I sometimes joke that engineering follows the [Heisenberg uncertainty principle](https://byjus.com/jee/heisenberg-uncertainty-principle/) -- the more you know where the project is at, the less momentum the project has.

 On top of that, I have a good memory and tend to be annoyed by redundant communications -- as a listener, I should bear significant responsibility for active listening, especially when I'm given a way to look up the information.
 Likewise, I want to simply tell it as it is rather than massage the message for particular audiences.

 I know the above isn't the whole picture.
-Non-technical audiences shouldn't be buried in technical detail, although a few accessible details to help communicate the complexity of the problem space is golden.
+Non-technical audiences shouldn't be buried in technical detail, although including a few accessible details to help communicate the complexity of the problem space is golden.
 Executives have a different set of concerns than customer service or managers or engineers.
 And nobody is a mind-reader -- most of the complexities of good engineering are unseen unless someone speaks up -- someone needs to explain how the software development resulted in reduced errors, increased customer satisfaction, and lower maintenance costs in addition to bringing in revenue.
 Everyone wants to be reassured that their interests are being looked after.

 > Alan is very straightforward and unyielding in ensuring that communication through his team is strong.
 He is always thinking about that, as well as having the foresight to think through the entire process to ensure the process is good as well.
 >